alekkiq/online-flashcards/docs/readme.md

 INSERT INTO subjects (code, name, language) VALUES ('math', '数学', 'zh');
 ```
 If a language doesn't exist the application falls back to English.
-The schema and diagram below demonstrate how the Row Method was utilized:
+The schema and diagram in the next section display how the Row Method was utilized.

 ## ARCHITECTURE DESIGN